DevExpress/testcafe/docs/articles/documentation/test-api/assertions/README.md

-The time (in milliseconds) an assertion can take to pass before the test fails if [a selector property](../selecting-page-elements/selectors/using-selectors.md#define-assertion-actual-value) or a [client function](../obtaining-data-from-the-client/README.md) promise was used in assertion.
+The time (in milliseconds) an assertion can take to pass before the test fails if [a selector property](../selecting-page-elements/selectors/using-selectors.md#define-assertion-actual-value) or [client function](../obtaining-data-from-the-client/README.md) promise was used in assertion.

 **Default value**: The timeout is specified using the [runner.run](../../using-testcafe/programming-interface/runner.md#run) API method or the [assertion-timeout](../../using-testcafe/command-line-interface.md#--assertion-timeout-ms) command line option.